 6.8.
 The Customer shall make all payments due to the Supplier under any Contract immediately upon receipt of the relevant invoice.
 For the avoidance of doubt, the Customer shall be responsible for all payments to the Supplier, regardless of the Customer’s arrangements with its clients.

 6.9.
 In the event that the Customer requires funding from the Legal Aid Agency, or any other similar organisation or authorised third party funder, so as to make the payments due to the Supplier under Condition 6.7, the Customer agrees that it shall:

-(a) (where it is possible to do so) apply for prior authority of the estimated payments for the Services and promptly notify the Supplier of the result of such application;
+(a) (where it is possible to do so) apply for prior authority for the Quoted value of Services and promptly notify the Supplier of the result of such application;